CU-ESIIL/Summit_group_2026_11/docs/index.md

 Our working question:

--Predicting spread area of wildfires if iginited
--High burn probabilities that were not impacted in previous wildfires?
+-What is the affected burn area if ignited?
 ...

 What would count as progress: